awsdocs/amazon-personalize-developer-guide/doc_source/native-recipe-new-item-USER_PERSONALIZATION.md

 # User\-Personalization Recipe<a name="native-recipe-new-item-USER_PERSONALIZATION"></a>

 The User\-Personalization \(aws\-user\-personalization\) recipe is optimized for all personalized recommendation scenarios\.
+It predicts the items that a user will interact with based on Interactions, Items, and Users datasets\.
 When recommending items, it uses automatic item exploration\.

 With automatic exploration, Amazon Personalize automatically tests different item recommendations, learns from how users interact with these recommended items, and boosts recommendations for items that drive better engagement and conversion\.
 This improves item discovery and engagement when you have a fast\-changing catalog, or when new items, such as news articles or promotions, are more relevant to users when fresh\.